 The Ohio State University classes highlighted below represent classes which exemplify or contain potential for research within the mission of the Newark Earthworks Center.
-This includes classes taught by our Faculty Oversight Committee members and our Director.
+This includes classes taught by our Faculty Oversight Committee members.

 Autumn 2025 Newark Campus